 - 1. Courses Taken Section

 - a.
 The "unassigned" section automatically populates from CAESAR; Please review for errors

 - b.
 After you have selected your Area of Specialization (see below), you need to assign each course to a Course Category.
 The following Course Categories (in italics) are currently available:

 - i.
 Core

 - 1. Includes all required courses

 - 2. Includes Research (590), Practicum (523)

 - ii.
 Emphasis-specific courses:

 - 1. Behavioral Medicine

 - 2. Clin Child/Adol

 - 3. Forensic

 - 4. Neuropsychology

 - 5. Policy

 - 6. Psychopathology & TX

 - iii.
 Elective

 - 1. NOTE: Elective would be any courses that is not Core (required) and not part of your emphasis-specific courses.
 Please also assign "Elective" to any emphasis-specific course that is not part of your identified Area of Specialization.

 - c.
 Once you have assigned a course a Course Category (and refreshed), the course will move from the "unassigned" category box to specific Course Category boxes.

 - d.
 Continuous Registration (TGS512) or Advanced Registration (TGS500) should remain in the "Unassigned" category box.

 - 2. Area of Specialization Section

 - a.
 Select your Combined Research and Clinical Emphases

 - i.
-If your specific combination of Research & Clinical Emphasis is not listed, please contact the DGS/DCT/DGS
+If your specific combination of Research & Clinical Emphasis is not listed, please contact the DCT.

 - 3. Courses Waived Section

 - a.
-The section is only used for students that were approved by the DGS/DCT/DGS to substitute courses taken at a prior graduate program.
-Please note, the PhD program does not allow for courses to be waived; instead, a higher level course must be taken covering the same content area of the required course.
+The section is only used for students that were approved by the DCT to substitute courses taken at a prior graduate program.
 Approval is only provided if the student demonstrates successful completion of past graduate work in that content area and uploads a syllabus for that course.

 - b.
-Enter the course for which you received approval from the DGS/DCT/DGS to take a substitute course.
+Enter the course for which you received approval from the DCT to take a substitute course.

 - c.
 After entering the course that has been substituted, make certain to upload the syllabus from your prior graduate training in the Documents tab (see below).

 - 4. Courses Planned Sections

 - a.
-Enter the course that you plan on taking by entering a search term and then selecting the appropriate course
+Enter the course that you plan on taking by entering a search term and then selecting the appropriate course.

 - b.
 Edit the information about the course using the edit icon, indicating when you plan to take the course (Term), the Course Category, and any notes about the course.

 - 5. Comments Section

 - a.
 Add any comments about your Plan of Study that you would like in your record.